About the Resident Lab Course

 - Networking!
 Faculty for the lab are comprised of world-renowned arthroplasty surgeons and AAHKS leadership.
-Residents come from all over the country, some even internationally.
+Residents come from all over the world.
 Use this as an opportunity to make connections and share ideas!

 - Surgical Time!
-What resident doesn’t love to work on their surgical skills?
+Who doesn’t love to work on their surgical skills?

 - New Techniques!
 You will be exposed to some of the top minds in the field of arthroplasty.
 Be sure to pick their brains for new ideas!